-You must have heard the claim that modern-day ‘Israel’ is a country with another people’s language and religion?
-If you haven’t, you’re probably living in some idyllic wilderness (that’s a good thing), and you can skip this post.
+You must have heard the claim that modern-day Israel is a country with another people’s language and religion?

-If you have, anti-semitic propaganda has become so common these days (I’m speaking of hatred against ordinary Jews, and not criticism against the ‘State of Israel’), that you’ve probably come across multiple versions of the claim.
-The idea is a simple one; our contemporaries – Jewish Israelis from eastern Europe – are squatting on another people’s land, the ‘Palestinians’ who’ve been living in Palestine for centuries.
-What’s worse, the actual biblical heritage these intruders claim, thousands of years in the past, is not even theirs!
-Imagine, a people with no actual ancestral ties to the original progenitors of the ‘Jewish’ ‘identity‘, the so-called ‘original tribes’ of Israel, claiming the territory of modern-day Israel as their ‘divine’ birthright!
+If you haven’t, antisemitism has become so common these days (I’m speaking of hatred against Jews, and not criticism against Israel), that you’ve probably come across multiple versions of the claim without even realising it.
+The idea is a simple one; our contemporaries – Jewish Israelis from Eastern and Central Europe – are squatting on another people’s land, the Palestinians, who’ve been living in Palestine for centuries.
+Worse, the biblical heritage the intruders (in quotes) claim, thousands of years in the past, is not even theirs!

 Can anything be more perverse?

 Like I said, I’m not speaking of the rights and wrongs of the Israeli-Palestinian conflict to apportion blame.
 Whatever your take, and it seems most of us have picked our sides because of the tribal identities we espouse, I’m speaking about something else – the fictitious nature of group identity claims (origin myths), and the attempts of some people to erase others from documented history.
 Within the context of Occupier Politics this would equate to the False Narrative.
 Isreal constitutes a paradox, and a very insightful one to appreciate what I’m actually saying.